Lazy OCO: Online Convex Optimization on a Switching Budget: Introduction

 Our starting point for designing lazy algorithms in the (adversarial, oblivious) OCO setup is the general idea present in Follow-the-Lazy-Leader (FLL) algorithm of \cite{kalai2005efficient}, where perturbations are introduced for obfuscating small changes in the player's (unperturbed) decisions.
 Then, the perturbations may be correlated in such a way that preserves the marginal distribution of decisions, and at the same time have sufficient overlap in total variation, which allows for the player to avoid switching altogether across several consecutive rounds.
 However, unlike \cite{kalai2005efficient} who study the linear case, we are interested in the general convex and strongly convex settings, which pose a number of additional challenges.

 First, the subset of perturbed objectives cannot be fixed in advance and must be determined per round in a dynamical fashion during execution of the algorithm.
-This is because the particular perturbation that leads to the same decision being used across rounds depends on the loss sequence in a way that mandates ad-hoc coupling between consecutive minimization objectives.
-Specifically, in our algorithm it depends on the gradient of the loss evaluated at the decision from the previous round.
-It is not hard to see that the linear case allows for a broader set of solutions to this task, as the gradient of a linear loss is the same regardless of the point at which it is evaluated.

-In addition, in the general non-linear convex setting, the unperturbed minimizers need to be stabilized so that consecutive decision distributions overlap sufficiently in total variation.
+This is because the particular perturbation that leads to the same decision being used across rounds depends on the loss sequence in a complex way that mandates ad-hoc coupling between consecutive decisions.
+Even further, the unperturbed decisions need to be stabilized so that consecutive decision distributions overlap sufficiently in total variation.
 To that end, a regularization component is added to obtain the desired relation between regret and the number of decision switches.
 Thus, unlike Follow-the-Perturbed-Leader-type algorithms that introduce perturbations for promoting stability, we draw our stability properties from a regularization component while using perturbations only for inducing proximity in total variation, which in turn allows the algorithm to resample decisions less frequently.

 Finally, our regret bound for strongly convex losses makes use of two additional ideas that were key in achieving the improved dependence on the switches parameter $S$.
-First, perhaps surprisingly, the perturbation variance has to be \emph{increased} at a rate that is in accordance with the increasing curvature of the per round minimization objective (despite the fact that the unperturbed decision actually becomes more and more stable with time).
-The second and more crucial observation is that the regret penalty introduced by perturbations on top of the hypothetical ``be-the-leader'' strategy can be bounded much more efficiently for strongly convex losses: our analysis reveals that this penalty depends on the distance between the deterministic, unperturbed minimizer and the perturbed random one; crucially, with strong convexity, this distance shrinks rapidly with the number of steps at a rate that compensates for the increased perturbation variance.
+First, perhaps surprisingly, the perturbation scale has to be \emph{increased} at a rate that is in accordance with the increasing curvature of the per round minimization objective (despite the fact that the unperturbed decision actually becomes more and more stable with time).
+The second and more crucial observation is that the regret penalty introduced by perturbations on top of the hypothetical ``be-the-leader'' strategy can be bounded much more efficiently for strongly convex losses: our analysis reveals that this penalty depends on the distance between the deterministic, unperturbed minimizer and the perturbed random one; crucially, with strong convexity, this distance shrinks rapidly with the number of steps at a rate that compensates for the increased perturbation scale.